jrpool/dd-poly/README.md

 ## Demonstrating `dd-poly`

-If you wish to experience a demonstration of `dd-poly` in a sample web page, you can do so within the Polymer 3 `polymer-cli` environment.
-To do this:
+To experience `dd-poly` in a sample web page within the Polymer 3 `polymer-cli` environment:

 - Ensure that you have installed [Node.js](https://nodejs.org), [Polymer CLI](https://www.npmjs.com/package/polymer-cli), and this `dd-poly` package.
 - Launch a command-line terminal interface and make the `dd-poly` directory your working directory.